bquiroga10/Group10/artifacts/Sprint6Responsibilities.md

 Billy Quiroga - Adding functionality that makes it so when a tile is stepped on, a question pops up

-Amro Zidan - Add functionality that makes it so that if a user answers a question incorrectly, a unit of life disappears.
+Amro Zidan - Adding GameOver scene with a Restart Button functionality.